tonyqiu1019/amazon_review_sdk/README.md

 $ ./gen_pom.py
 ```

+You should see a new file called `pom.xml` in your working directory.
 Now you can use Maven to build the API server Java executable:
 ```shell
 $ mvn package
 ```